qlik-oss/after-work.js/docs/unit.md

   * `--phantomjs-single-run`: Run once.

 #### Debugging Browser context
-By default, this driver will run the tests inside Chrome.
-You can bring up **Chrome DevTools**, set the break points, and re-run the tests after you have run the tests once.
+This driver runs the tests inside Chrome by default.
+Bring up **Chrome DevTools**, set the break points, and re-run the tests after you have run the tests once.